equinor/TimeSeriesAnalysis/index.md

 		new DateTime(2020,1,1, 0,0,0), "Test_SubplotPositionWorksOk");
 }
 ```
+> [!Note]
+> Note how the ``Vec.Fill()`` an ``Vec.Concat`` of ``TimeSeriesAnalysis`` package is used in this example to create two vectors of a given
+> length and value and concatenate them in a single line of code.

-Generates the following interactive plot in a Chrome-window(this window pops up automatically):
+The above code generates the following interactive plot in a Chrome-window(this window pops up automatically):

 ![Example plot](articles/images/example_plotting.png)

 This plot has two *subplots*(one top, one buttom).
 Each subplot has both a left and a right axis:
 the top subplot has axes ``y1`` and ``y2`` and the bottom subplot has axes ``y3`` and ``y4``.

-By using the top left menu, it is possible to zoom and drag the plots, and the two subplots are *linked*,
+By using the top left menu, it is possible to *zoom* and *drag* the plots, and the two subplots are *linked*,
 meaning when you zoom in one of them, the x-axes of the other plot will zoom as well.
+Moving the cursor over each plot allows the values to be browsed by an interactive ``scooter``.

 By clicking on the variable names in the *legend* on the top left, it is possible to disable plotting selected variables.